 5: Share your design with teammates and stakeholders

 A responsive wireframe is a digital design artifact, which will benefit product design teams for multiple reasons.
 Not only does this make it easier to imagine what the final design will look like, but it also makes it easier to test the layout on various screen sizes and resolutions.
 As wireframes are finished, they can be published online and provided as a link to developers and stakeholders who may access them from any device connected to the network.
-Regular collaboration is essential for your design workflow.
+Regular designer-developer collaboration is essential for your design workflow.
 It’s vital to share your wireframes with:

 - Developers.
 Wireframes give the developer a clear picture of the elements that they will need to code.
 The nice thing about responsive wireframes is the fact that developers can reuse the code from your wireframes in a final product.

 - Clients.
 It’s vital to ensure that they understand and agree with the prioritization of content.

 It’s also a good idea to give each screen a reference number.
 These will make your life much easier when discussing the project with other team members or stakeholders.

 As responsive web design continues to serve an ever-growing list of devices and resolutions, it’s important to use website wireframe tools that allow us to establish a more efficient build-measure-learn process.
 Responsive wireframes allow you to develop a communication process that clearly articulates the intent of your design, and they also minimize the effort required to build a real solution.